How to Start Seeds Successfully Indoors [audio]

 Really small seeds can be really difficult.
-And you know, there are some tools out there for planting individual seeds, like basically little vials and such it'll allow you to just release a single seed at a time.
-But often what's easier if you're dealing with a really small seed is to plant more like a tray of those seedlings and then transplant them into other containers later on with a larger seed that you can actually pick up individually with your fingers than planting individual seeds in a container works just fine.
+There are some tools out there for planting individual seeds, basically little vials and such that will allow you to just release a single seed at a time.
+But often what's easier if you're dealing with a really small seed is to plant more like a tray of those seedlings and then transplant them into other containers later on with a larger seed that you can actually pick up individually with your fingers, rather than planting individual seeds in a container works just fine.
 And I always defer to whatever the depth recommendation is on the seed packet.
-So pretty common for seeds to be buried like a quarter of an inch to an eighth of an inch.
+It's pretty common for seeds to be buried a quarter of an inch to an eighth of an inch.
 Very large seeds might be buried about half an inch.
 And if something says it needs light to germinate, then that basically means you're just sprinkling it on the soil surface.
-Maybe putting a fine dusting of seed starting mix over Top, but you want that to be open so that it's getting plenty of light.
-So seeds need that.
+Maybe putting a fine dusting of seed starting mix over the top, but you want that to be open so that it's getting plenty of light.
+Seeds need that.

 Nate Bernitz 30:05

-Is the amount of light important there like you actually need to turn on your grow lights to get them to germinate or as adjust them kind of being on the surface getting some ambient room light, is that enough?
+Is the amount of light important there, like you actually need to turn on your grow lights to get them to germinate or adjust them to being on the surface and getting some ambient room light?
+Is that enough?

 Emma E 30:16

-I'd either have them under your grow lights, or have them set up in a window cell just to get them going.
-Because they are they're going to need some some actual you know, real light exposure.
-As far as I know, I've never tried growing seeds that need light in an interior room without any light source
+I'd either have them under your grow lights, or have them set up in a windowsill just to get them going.
+Because they are they're going to need some some actual , real light exposure.
+As far as I know, I've never tried growing seeds that need light in an interior room without any light source.

 Nate Bernitz 30:34

-easy enough to turn those lights on, though Easy enough is is it just one seed per pot, does it depend on the crop?
-Is it okay?
-If you accidentally drop a few seeds into a pot
+Is it just one seed per pot, or does it depend on the crop?
+Is it okay if you accidentally drop a few seeds into a pot?

 Emma E 30:45

-depends on the crop a bit, I will usually plant at least two seeds in a pot, just because you know that the germination percentage is is never going to be 100%.
-And if you're looking at that that packet you have and it says maybe 75% that means that you know every fourth container that you plant, it's likely that a seed isn't going to germinate.
-So if you put two in there, then chances are pretty good, you're gonna get something and then all you need to do if you have you know more than you need is just thin out the extra.
-So you just have at the end, one plant growing in that pot.
+It depends on the crop a bit.
+I will usually plant at least two seeds in a pot, just because you know that the germination percentage is never going to be 100%.
+If you're looking at that that packet you have and it says maybe 75%, that means that you know every fourth container that you plant, it's likely that a seed isn't going to germinate.
+So if you put two in there, then chances are pretty good you're gonna get something.
+Then all you need to do if you have more than you need is just thin out the extra.
+So you just have at the end one plant growing in that pot.
 And with very, very small fine seeds, like I said, it can be easier to plant a whole bunch of those in a container.
-And then as they get bigger and develop their first set of true leaves.
+Then as they get bigger and develop their first set of true leaves.
 So when seedlings first come up, they have what are called their seed leaves, which pretty much look the same on every plant.
 But once that next set of leaves comes out, or better yet, the second set of true leaves comes out, then you can transplant those into individual containers.

 Nate Bernitz 31:51